kyeonkim/kyeonkim/README.md

 ## 👋 Hi there!
-I'm kyeonkim, a Software Developer
+I'm kyeonkim, a Software Engineer
 ### 📌 About Me

 🚀 Passionate about building scalable and efficient software.
-🎯 Goal: Becoming a professional software developer.
+🎯 Goal: Becoming a professional software engineer.
 💡 Currently working on **Spring Boot** & **NestJS** projects.

 ### 💻 Tech Stack